Anthony Meyer

 Anthony Meyer is a scholar of Indigenous arts from the ancestral and early modern Americas, with expertise across and beyond the hemisphere.
 His research and teaching are committed to reframing art historical categories, terms, and frameworks through Indigenous perspectives and languages, while also centering the Americas and its global impacts.
 His scholarship, though rooted in art history, also draws on methodologies and theoretical approaches from archaeology, ethnohistory, Indigenous studies, linguistic anthropology, and religious studies.

 Meyer’s primary research navigates the crossroads between Nahua art, language, and religion in the Mexica Empire (1325 - 1521 C.E.) and the transatlantic world of sixteenth-century New Spain.
-He is currently writing his first book, The Givers: Tlamacazqueh and the Making of Nahua Religion, which examines the material and spatial practices of religious leaders known in Nahuatl as tlamacazqueh, or “the givers.”
-As Meyer argues, state artisans who worked with feathers, metal, and stone have come to dominate art historical writing on the Nahuas, but artistry—as defined by Nahuas themselves in the sixteenth century—was broad and not restricted to any particular material, occupation, or gender.
-The Givers takes up this Indigenous perspective to reclaim the artistic skills that religious leaders used to create and animate offerings under Mexica rule and in the early years of Iberian occupation.
-Using the Nahuatl language to guide its structure, each chapter of The Givers centers a single skill that religious leaders mastered, examining the materials, landscapes, techniques, formal elements, and linguistic understandings that constellated around each.
-Meyer explores how these makers learned (īxtlamachtiā), carried (māmā), cut (tequi), placed (tlāliā), joined (nepanoā), arranged (huīpanā), and bound (ilpiā) works made from amaranth, bark, flint, sap, shell, and plant fibers.
-Through such activities, religious leaders and their material works formed physical relationships with one another that enabled them to exchange animating energies.
-Within each chapter, Meyer also considers how these skills shifted with Iberian invasion, as religious leaders adapted to African and European practices brought by a nascent transatlantic empire.
-Analyzing Mexica imperial works alongside early colonial drawings, texts, and vocabularies, The Givers ultimately unfolds the complex world of Nahua religious making across an artificial divide, while centering the sacred—and often ephemeral—works that enlivened it.
+He is currently writing his first book, The Givers of Things: Relational Making in Nahua Religion, which examines the material and spatial practices of religious leaders known in Nahuatl as tlamacazqueh, or “the givers of things.”
+As Meyer argues, making—as defined by sixteenth-century Nahuas themselves—was broad and not restricted to any particular material, occupation, or gender, but instead centered the relationships that makers formed with their works.
+The Givers of Things takes up this Indigenous understanding of relational making to reclaim the artistic skills religious leaders had in the Nahua world, while also directing readers to the co-constitutive bonds that makers and their works form with one another.
+Using the Nahuatl language to guide its structure, each chapter centers a single skill that religious leaders mastered, exploring how they learned (īxtlamachtiā), carried (māmā), cut (tequi), folded (cuēloā), placed (tlāliā), arrayed (chihchīhua), and wrapped (quimiloā) works made of amaranth, bark, flint, sap, shell, and plant fibers.
+Through such activities, religious leaders and their works formed physical relationships with one another that enabled them to exchange animating energies by way of sight, touch, heat, and breath.
+Meyer also considers how these skills shifted during Iberian occupation within each chapter, as religious leaders adapted to African and European practices brought by a nascent transatlantic empire.
+Analyzing Mexica imperial works alongside early colonial drawings, texts, and vocabularies, The Givers of Things ultimately unfolds the complex world of relational making in Nahua religion across an artificial divide, while centering the individuals and works who enlivened it.

-Meyer is also at work on a second book project, provisionally titled The Ripples of Reform: Nahua Religion and Sacred Materialities in Sixteenth-Century Italy.
+Meyer is also at work on a second book project, provisionally titled Rippled Reform: Nahua Religion and Sacred Materialities in Sixteenth-Century Italy.
 Building on fieldwork conducted in Europe, Meyer examines how Nahua religion, sacred artworks, and ideas about materiality prompted new discussions among Italian officials, collectors, and scholars during intense periods of reformation in the early modern Catholic Church.
-The Ripples of Reform thus inverts scholarship that has stressed Christian influence in New Spain by instead venturing back across the Atlantic to expose the ripples that Nahua religion brought to Christianity on European shores.
+Rippled Reform thus inverts scholarship that has stressed Christian influence in New Spain by instead venturing back across the Atlantic to expose the ripples that Nahua religion brought to Christianity on European shores.
 Each chapter explores a watershed moment: when Pope Clement VII met with and dressed Nahua travelers in European regalia as Protestant militias lay siege to Rome; when Church officials glossed religious drawings in Nahua manuscripts that itinerant artists then copied and circulated in Bologna; when Italian diplomats examined fig bark and documented its fleshy textures in Seville; and when humanists collected flint knives formerly used in Mexica sacrifice, comparing them to tools of circumcision in Florence.
 As Meyer demonstrates in these threaded histories, surfacing and unpacking such discursive ripples help to reframe the well-known narrative of Catholic reformation as one impacted by and indebted to Nahua religion and its sacred materialities.

 Other current writing projects explore facial gestures and acts of resistance in Nahua drawings from the Historia Tlaxcala; the mediation of Christian officials into sacred Nahua portraits in early colonial manuscripts; the relationship between etched clay and furrowed land in sculpture from ancestral Colombia; and a theoretical apparatus for the concept of “surfaces” in the ancestral Americas, co-authored with Catherine H. Popovici.
 Outside of these projects, Meyer’s general research and teaching interests include frameworks of relationality; the relationship between ephemerality and impermanence; the role of morphology and semiology in studying (im)materiality; as well as the methodological and theoretical issues that arise in pursuit of the global.